Raynes/gotmilk/README.markdown

 If you cloned the repo, you'll need to do this first:
     lein deps && lein uberjar && java -jar gotmilk-standalone.jar --self-install

+If you're using a newer version of Leiningen, the jar might actually be gotmilk-VERSION-standalone.jar.

 ## TODO

 Lots of stuff.
 Here are some important things.